aleksei-berezkin/fluent-streams/README.md

 ```bash
 npm i fluent-streams
 ```

+### Add polyfills
+Fluent Streams is compiled to ES5, so no additional transpilation needed, however it needs the following polyfills:

+* Symbol
+* Symbol.iterator
+* Map
+* Set

 ### Use
 To create or generate a stream or an optional use one of [factory functions](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html);
 the most generic is [stream()](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html#stream) which